 On average, drivers who switch to USAA save over $700 per year.
 The company also offers discounts for being a safe driver, being a good student, garaging a vehicle on a military base, insuring a new vehicle, taking a driver training course, driving under a certain number of miles each year and being a long-time customer.

-State Farm is a popular insurance company in Wisconsin, and it is the biggest provider in the country, with 16.1% of the market share.
-The average full coverage policy costs $774 per year and the average minimum coverage policy costs $201, making State Farm the cheapest insurance company in Wisconsin.
+State Farm is a popular insurance company in Wisconsin, and it is the biggest provider in the country, with 16.19% of the market share.
+If you are looking for cheap full coverage, State Farm may be a good option; the company ties with USAA for the lowest-priced average full coverage rate on our list.

 State Farm offers many savings opportunities, including two safe driver discounts programs, Drive Safe & Save for adults and Steer Clear for drivers under 25.
 There are also discounts for safe drivers, good students, bundling policies, insuring multiple vehicles and being a student away at school.

-Drivers who purchase liability-only coverage pay the lowest rate.
+Drivers who purchase minimum coverage often pay some of the lowest rates.
 However, cost is not the only factor when purchasing an auto insurance policy.
-Wisconsin’s minimum insurance requirement is not guaranteed to cover the full cost of an at-fault accident.
+Wisconsin’s minimum insurance requirement may not be enough to cover the full cost of an at-fault accident.
+If you cause an accident and the cost of the damages and injuries exceeds your insurance amount, you are responsible for those bills out of pocket.
+To better protect your finances, most insurance agents recommend that you purchase higher liability limits if you are able to.

 How to get cheap car insurance in Wisconsin